 Thus, Now We can say that personal decisions are a vital role in the financial statement.
 Because this decision affects the whole organization.

 Different concepts of accounting play an important role in the formulation of financial statements.

 The pure writing of transactions depends only on these concepts.
 Based on the concept of money measurement, all transactions are expressed in the currency.

 The continuity concept emphasizes the future existence of the business.

-In summary, The main purpose of financial statements is to inform the financial status of an institution and information about cash flows.
+In summary, The main objectives of financial statements are to inform the financial status of an institution and information about cash flows.

 Which is useful in making financial decisions for different users.

 The various objectives of financial statements are as follows:

 - Show the impact of the operating profit of the institution on the financial situation.